TICKET TERMS AND CONDITIONS

 Physical tickets for any external doubles will be delivered to the main Porters’ Lodge of the ticketholder’s College.
 They must be collected from there with photographic identification and signature.

-The Ticketing Officer must be notified of any change of address by 5th June 2020.
+The Ticketing Officer must be notified of any change of address by the 28th May 2023.
 The Committee accepts no responsibility for tickets delivered to an incorrect address through lack of notification.

 Tickets cannot be collected at the door on the night of the Ball under any circumstance.
 It is not possible for tickets to be available for collection from the Trinity College Porter’s Lodge.

 ENTRY TO THE BALL

-All doubles are registered by name to the ticketholder, and photographic identification that includes a Date of Birth of the ticketholder will be required to gain entry into the Ball for themselves and their guest.
-The only acceptable forms of identification for this purpose are a Cambridge University card that includes Date of Birth, a driver’s licence or a passport.
+All doubles are registered by name to the ticketholder.
+Photographic identification that includes a Date of Birth of the ticketholder will be required to gain entry into the Ball for all attendees of the Ball.
+The only acceptable forms of identification for this purpose are a Cambridge University card that includes Date of Birth, a driver’s licence, or a passport.